Bictegravir; Emtricitabine; Tenofovir Alafenamide Tablets

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 You may cut the tablet in half.
 This may help you swallow the tablet if the whole tablet is too big.
 Be sure to take both halves within 10 minutes.
 Do not take just one-half of the tablet.
 For your therapy to work as well as possible, take each dose exactly as prescribed on the prescription label.
 Do not skip doses.
-Skipping doses can make the HIV virus resistant to this and other medicines.
-Keep taking this therapy unless your health care provider tells you to stop.
+Skipping doses can make HIV resistant to this and other medications.
+Keep taking this therapy unless your care team tells you to stop.

-Take antacids with aluminum or magnesium in them at a different time of day than this medicine.
-Take this medicine 2 hours BEFORE or 6 hours AFTER these products.
+Take antacids with aluminum or magnesium in them at a different time of day than this medication.
+Take this medication 2 hours BEFORE or 6 hours AFTER these products.

-Take products with calcium or iron in them at the same time you take this medicine with food.
+Take products with calcium or iron in them at the same time you take this medication with food.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.